benzend/gitui/README.md

-# gitui
+# Gitui

-A blazingly fast Terminal UI (TUI) for git built with Rust.
+🚀 A blazingly fast Terminal UI (TUI) for git built with Rust.

 ## Features